rwx-yxu/lab/boost/go/20/README.md

 * Usually, you do not want to commit the go.work to source control though.
 Will cause issues if some else tries to build but they do not have the dependency in a specific place defined in the go.work file.
+* Go will install modules from the main branch when looking on github.
+  If working on a separate branch, using go get will cause issues if the module is not in main branch.
+* Use `go get <path-to-repo>@<branch>` for a specific branch.
+* Be careful with go work to push out dependency changes as well if necessary.
+Otherwise everything will look like it is fine but when someone else imports the package they will get errors if the changes weren't made to the dependency package as well.